 The Pamplin College of Business offers a Bachelor of Science in Business degree, a Bachelor of Science in Business in Business Information Technology degree, a Bachelor of Science in Business in Finance degree, and a Bachelor of Science in Business in Management degree.
 Majors in Accounting and Information Systems; Business Information Technology; Cybersecurity Management and Analytics; Entrepreneurship, Innovation & Technology Management; Finance; Financial Planning and Wealth Management; FinTech and Big Data Analytics; Hospitality and Tourism Management; Human Resources Management; Management; Management Consulting and Analytics, Marketing; and Real Estate Finance are available.
-The College also offers a Bachelor of Science in Real Estate degree with majors in Commercial Development and Investment and Residential Development and Investment.
+The College also offers a Bachelor of Science in Real Estate degree with majors in Real Estate for Commercial Properties and Real Estate for Residential Properties.
 On-campus enrollment is over 5,000 undergraduate and about 200 full-time graduate students in the MS-BA in Business Analytics, Master of Accounting and Information Systems, and Ph.D. programs resident in Blacksburg, VA.
-The college also enrolls approximately 200 Evening MBA, and about 30 MS-BA students in Hospitality and Tourism at Virginia Tech’s campuses in greater Washington, D.C., metro area.
+The college also enrolls approximately 140 Evening MBA, and about 50 MS-BA students in Hospitality and Tourism at Virginia Tech’s campuses in greater Washington, D.C., metro area.
 In addition to offering the in-person Evening MBA program, the college offers a fully virtual Online MBA program.
 The OMBA program was launched in the summer of 2021 and enrolls a cohort of approximately 30 students once per year.
-Virginia Tech’s Master of Information Technology (VT-MIT) is a 695 student, interdisciplinary program offered jointly by the College of Engineering and Pamplin College of Business.
-This 33-credit program for working professionals is asynchronous, highly interactive, rigorous, and customizable in areas such as Big Data, Cybersecurity, Software Development, and Analytics.
+Virginia Tech’s Master of Information Technology (VT-MIT) is a 33-credit interdisciplinary degree program offered jointly by the College of Engineering and Pamplin College of Business.
+Designed for working professionals, the program is fully online, asynchronous, and offers a highly customizable curriculum in areas such as big data, data analytics, cybersecurity, health IT, and software development.
+The VT-MIT program also offers 10 graduate certificates that can be earned with the degree or as a stand-alone credential.
 In addition, the College also has about 50 students in the Executive Ph.D. in Business with residencies at the Falls Church and Blacksburg campuses.

 The college offers five distinct competitive advantages: